jroivas/cnnla/README.md

 Actually input is just feeding data to node.
 Input happens only once.

-When node has data, it may output it immediately.
+When node has data, it may output it immediately to it's connections.
+Node itself keeps it's data until new data is feeded, or node is grounded.

-If there's more data coming to node, those feedings are blocked until current data is gone.
+ XXX If there's more data coming to node, those feedings are blocked until current data is gone.

 ## Outputs